AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Common features of the views
 ----------------------------

+.. index:: menu; Tools
+.. index:: menu; Tools --> Views

+Some views are part of the default desktop, and thus are visible by default.
+The other views can always be opened through one of the submenus of the :menuselection:`Tools` menu, most often :menuselection:`Tools-->Views`.

 .. index:: windows; local toolbar

 Some of the view have their own local toolbar that contains shortcuts